cleanupDev/generative-algo/README.md

-# generative-algo
+# genetic-algo

-A generative algo to solve the 'knapsack' problem.
+A genetic algo to solve the 'knapsack' problem.

 Simple implementation to solve the problem with one max value and two constraints.